joelcpinheiro/zabbix-template-whois/README.md

 ## License

-Use where you think you will contribute :)
+Use where you think you will contribute.